k-u-bux/kubux-whiteboard-server/readme.md

 - **Zooming** - Use the zoom controls or mouse wheel to zoom in/out
 - **Undo/Redo** - Use the undo (↩) and redo (↪) buttons or keyboard shortcuts (Ctrl+Z, Ctrl+Y)
 - **Page Management** - Add new pages, navigate between pages using the controls at the top
+- **Board Navigation** - Click the folder icon (🗂️) to open the board navigation overlay, where you can copy board links, create new boards, or navigate to different boards by URL/UUID

 ### Tool Options

 - **Color** - Select from predefined colors or open the color picker for custom colors
-- **Width** - Adjust the stroke width using the slider
+- **Width** - Adjust the stroke width using the slider (1-20)
 - **Opacity** - Control transparency with the opacity slider
-- **Shape Mode** - Toggle between freeform drawing and shape modes (rectangle, circle, etc.)
+- **Shape Mode** - Toggle between freeform drawing and shape modes (curve, rectangle, circle, horizontal/vertical/diagonal lines)
+- **Pressure Sensitivity** - Adjust sensitivity (0-9) for variable-width strokes based on input pressure

+### Advanced Drawing Controls

+The sidebar provides access to additional stroke properties:

+- **Path Mode** - Choose between open paths (➰), closed paths (□), and filled shapes (■)
+- **Cap Style** - Select round, butt, or square end caps for strokes
+- **Join Style** - Select round, bevel, or miter corner joins
+- **Dash Pattern** - Choose from solid, dashed, dotted, long dash, and dash-dot patterns

 ### Layers

-- The whiteboard supports 8 separate drawing layers
+- The whiteboard supports 8 separate drawing layers (numbered 1-8)
-- Toggle layer visibility using the eye icons
+- Toggle layer visibility using the eye icons in the top toolbar
-- Select active drawing layer using the layer buttons
+- Select active drawing layer using the number buttons below the visibility row
+- Move selected elements between layers

 ### Selection and Clipboard

-- Use the selection tools to select content
+- Use the selection tools (rectangle, lasso, stroke) to select content
 - Cut, copy, or move selected elements
 - Move elements between layers
 - Transform selections with scaling and rotation

+### Timer

+- Toggle the timer (🕐) in the sidebar to display a countdown timer
+- Configure duration by clicking the timer button

 ## Technical Overview